slohani-ai/LG-OAM-simulations-with-Tensors/README.md

   - grating_period: grating lines.
 Usful in implementing the simulated phase mask on the SLM,
   - save_image: False as default.
 If True, simulated OAM modes are automatically saved as images in the same dir.

-   1. Item 1b Simultaneous simulation for multple batches of superpostion modes
+   1.2 Simultaneous simulation for multple batches of superpostion modes